Softmotions/ejdb/src/jql/README.md

 }
 ```

-Note about the `k` prefix before every command; It is an arbitrary key designated to identify particular websocket request, this key will be returned with response to request and allows client to identify response for his request.
+Note about the `k` prefix before every command; It is an arbitrary key choosen by client and designated to identify particular websocket request, this key will be returned with response to request and allows client to identify that response for his particular request.
 [More info](../jbr/README.md)

 Query command over websocket has the following format: